Jhonattan-Rapprecht/Selectworks-v1.0.0-beta/README.md

 - Contact & application workflows
 - Modular PHP architecture for future expansion
 - Responsive design optimized for desktop and mobile
-- User management capabilities by administrators
+- User management capabilities of recruiter accounts by administrators
 - Reporting capabilities and more...

 ---